jaib1/PLIdiomsMATLAB/PLIdiomsMATLAB/README.md

 This repository contains examples of using classic functional and object-oriented programming language idioms in MATLAB.
 Most of the files contained in the "Functional" folder are very short (~10-20 lines of code) and serve mainly to illustrate how MATLAB can do some operations in a classically functional way.
 For some of these examples, MATLAB has built-ins which are more much more efficient than the functions I've created (which I've done my best to note within the files themselves).
-In practice, a programming language's built-ins should virtually always be used over user-created output-equivalent code.
+In practice, a programming language's built-ins should virtually always be used instead of user-created output-equivalent code.

-To understand the actual implementation of these functions, it is often useful to use MATLAB's debugger to step through a function call as it's running.
-Note that almost all of these concepts are decades-old programming language concepts, and none have I come up with myself (only the implementation).
+To understand the implementation of these functions, it may be helpful to use MATLAB's debugger to step through a function call as it's running.
+Note that almost all of these concepts are decades-old, and none have I come up with myself (only the implementation).
 If you'd like more information on these concepts, a web search will usually work best, but I can also try and point you in the right direction.
 Please feel free to fork, add/edit, and pull request, and create comments/issues within github!

-- Jai Bhagat
-- j.bhagat@ucl.ac.uk
+Jai Bhagat - j.bhagat@ucl.ac.uk

 ## File Description: